Children and Youth Overview

 Summer Sunday school is less formal, and emphasizes having fun and building community.
 In 2019, summer Sunday school will run from June 3 through mid-August.
 For more about summer Sunday school, click here.

 Youth programs, Aug.-May

 Coming of Age (grades 8-9) — In the Coming of Age program, teens explore their own spirituality and learn more about Unitarian Universalism through group meetings, projects, field trips, and meetings with mentors.
-In 2018-2019, Coming of Age is offered at 11 a.m. on Sundays (some field trips and projects meet at other times), with monthly meetings Sept.-Dec., and weekly meetings from Dec.-May.
+Coming of Age is offered roughly every year based on demand at 11 a.m. on Sundays (some field trips and projects meet at other times), with monthly meetings Sept.-Dec., and weekly meetings from Dec.-May.
 Coming of Age will next be offered in 2019-2020.
-For more information, contact Rev. Dan Harper or see uucpa-cyre.org/parent-resources/coming-of-age/.
+For more information, contact Rev. Dan Harper or see https://www.uucpa.org/learning/coming-of-age/

 Our Whole Lives (OWL) comprehensive sexuality education

 OWL (Our Whole Lives) is a comprehensive, lifespan sexuality education class grouped by age (Gr.
 K-2, 4-6, 7-9, 10-12).
 Youth receive age-appropriate sexuality education and learn about relationships and decision making.
 Programs are offered every other year or based on demand.
 Visit Our Whole Lives (OWL) for more information.